• Skip to primary navigation

 Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-pureed strawberries in a food processor
+Pureed strawberries in a food processor.

 Step 2: Place fresh strawberries in this amazing mini food processor and liquefy your fruit!

-strawberry cake wet ingredients in a bowl
+The strawberry cake wet ingredients in a bowl.

 Step 3: Put all of the wet ingredients into a bowl and whisk to blend.

-mini cake pans with strawberry cake batter in the oven
+Mini cake pans with strawberry cake batter in the oven.

 Step 4: Use these fabulously inexpensive mini cake pans so you have lots of cake layers.
 Bake at 350º F for 18 minutes.